lightningd-config – Lightning daemon configuration file¶

 rpc-file=PATH Set JSON-RPC socket (or /dev/tty), such as for lightning-cli(1).

 daemon Run in the background, suppress stdout and stderr.

-conf=PATH Sets configuration file (default: lightning-dir/config ).
+conf=PATH Sets configuration file, and disable reading the normal general and network ones.
 If this is a relative path, it is relative to the starting directory, not lightning-dir (unlike other paths).
 PATH must exist and be readable (we allow missing files in the default case).
-Using this inside a configuration file is meaningless.
+Using this inside a configuration file is invalid.

 Identify the location of the wallet.
 This is a fully qualified data source